-Questions 4.
-Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your preference: To ensure the industry I not adversely affected by premature de-sexing of a livestock dog.
-5. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-Three Years 6.
-How could this be enforced?
-Centralised Registration system is to flag when the three year period is reached and a notice is sent to Dog Owner requesting Dog be de-sexed.
+4. Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☐ Yes No ☐ Unsure Please provide reasons for your preference: 5.
+If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
+6 works as per very constant and according to the sexed?
+6. How could this be enforced?